 As mentioned earlier, the neoclassical model assumes that people are self-interested, and will make choices that produce the best outcomes for themselves.
-Some teachers, students, and practitioners of economics interpret this to mean: "Rational people are only self-interested, and any non-self-interested acts are irrational."
+Some economists interpret this to mean: "Rational people are only self-interested, and any non-self-interested acts are irrational."
 This probably explains a good deal of why economics students (and economics faculty) have frequently been shown, in tests, to be more selfish than others (see Box 7.2).